 Final Thoughts on the Fees to Be a Real Estate Agent

 Money is a big conversation topic.
-The entry cost to be a real estate agent is high and the expenses don’t stop after you get your license.
+The entry cost to be a real estate agent is high and the cost of a real estate license is only the start.
 From the outside looking in, it can seem the cards are stacked against you.
 The best thing to do is take it slow and be smart.

 How you manage your money will determine your success.
 You can make this job work–even as a part-time agent.
 Be honest with yourself and make a business plan.